For Afghan refugees, arrival in Northern Virginia comes with relief, exhaustion

 The teenager, who lives in Haymarket, said he had traveled to Kabul to visit friends and family.

-Before he realized what was happening, he said, the U.S. military had pulled out and the Taliban was taking over province after province before taking Kabul last week.
+Before he realized what was happening, he said, the U.S. military had pulled out and the Taliban was taking over province after province before sweeping into Kabul last week.

 The day he was scheduled to leave, the airport was shut down.